18 JAN 2018: Call for Abstracts for the E-MRS Spring Meeting 2018 Symposium on Functional Materials

-Mariona Coll, ICMAB researcher, organizes the symposium on "Engineering of functional materials with chemical coating methods", within the E-MRS Spring Meeting in Strasbourg from June 18th-22nd 2018.
+We announce the forthcoming symposium "Engineering of functional materials with chemical coating methods", organized within the E-MRS Spring Meeting in Strasbourg from June 18th-22nd 2018.

 The aim of this symposium is to provide a forum to discuss current trends and cutting-edge research on the engineering of functional materials and devices based on tailored chemical coating methods, both in 2D (thin films) and in 3D (nanostructures, nanocomposites and heterostructures).

 The call for abstracts is open until January 18th 2018.
 Don't miss the opportunity to present your research and exchange some ideas with some experts in the field on atomic layer deposition (ALD), polymer assisted deposition of epitaxial thin-films oxides, chemical vapor deposition (CVD), nanomaterials synthesis, surface chemistry and many other related fields.

 Call for papers for Beilstein Journal of Nanotechnology

 We have made special arrangements with the Beilstein Journal of Nanotechnology (www.BJNANO.org) to collect selected works related to this topic as a thematic issue entitled "Chemical thin coating methods for functional nanomaterials".
 All submissions will undergo a standard peer-review process and publications will be collected together as they are published.

 This is a unique opportunity to publish your original research as a review article, research article or letter in an open-access platform, without any costs for submission.
 BJNANO is a Q1 physics/materials science journal with a 2016 JIF of 3.1.
 The Beilstein-Institut fully supports this 100% non-profit journal.
 Please refer to the instructions which will be sent to you via email regarding how to submit.